williamvds/uni/osc/lectures.md

   - the program counter
   - program status word
 - Compiler/programmer decides what to keep in the registers
 - Context switching must save and restore CPU's internal state, including registers

 ## The Memory Management Unit (MMU)
-- Running the same program multiple times, printing the memory address of a variable, will yield the exact same address - even simultaneously (in most operating systems)
+- Running the same program multiple times, printing the memory address of a variable, will yield the exact same address - even simultaneously
+- Behaviour may differ between operating systems
 - Variables are simply mnemonic names for memory addresses
 - The compiler...
   - assigns a memory address to variables at compile time
   - does not know where in physical memory the process will run (multiple processes run on modern machines)
   - assumes it will start at `0` (in logical address space)

 - Rarely, a process may run at physical address `0`
 - Otherwise, `physical address = logical address + offset`
 - Modern computers use logical and physical memory addresses
-  - Logical address space: `0` to `MAX64` (where `MAX64` is theoretically up to 16 exbibytes on 64
+  - Logical address space: `0` to `MAX64` (where `MAX64` is theoretically up to
-bit machines)
+      ~16 exbibytes on 64 bit machines)
   - Physical address space: `0` to `MAX`, (where `MAX` is determined by amount of physical memory)
 - Address translation takes place in the MMU - logical addresses are converted to physical

 - Context switches between processes...
   - invalidates the MMU
   - invalidates registers, cache
   - requires the internal state of the current process to be saved, and the new one's restored

 ## Interrupts
 - Temporarily pause a process' normal operation
-- Interrupts only performed at the end of the fetch-decode-execute cycle - after the instruction has been executed
+- Interrupts only performed at the end of the fetch-decode-execute cycle - after an instruction has been executed
 - Types include...
   - Timer interrupts (by CPU clock)
   - I/O interrupts (for I/O completion or error codes)